Learn about Presbyterian Women

 Get the latest news from Presbyterian Women

-The first Quarterly Newsletter of 2014 is now available!
+The second Quarterly Newsletter of 2014 is now available!
 Learn about all the exciting work and opportunities in Presbyterian Women, from mission to justice to Offerings to publications.
-You'll be in the know about travel study opportunities, new resources, surveys, giving opportunities, training and much more!
-This file also includes electronic copies of the inserts that mailed with the hard copy of this newsletter to many PW leaders.
+You'll be in the know about the latest information on the 2015 Churchwide Gathering (hint: it's going to be amazing!), travel study opportunities, new resources, giving opportunities, training and much more!

 National task group responds to PW groups in churches seeking dismissal from the PC(USA)